Pirate Latitudes: Plot

-In 1665, Captain Charles Hunter is hired as a privateer by the Governor of Jamaica, Sir James Almont, to lead an expedition to the island fortress of Matanceros.
+In September 1665, Captain Charles Hunter is hired as a privateer by the Governor of Jamaica, Sir James Almont, to lead an expedition to the island fortress of Matanceros.
 Almont is excited about the possibility of reward in this venture, though his secretary, Mr. Robert Hacklett, is less than enthusiastic and calls Hunter a pirate.

 They travel out to Matanceros.
 Mere days into the journey, they come across trouble and get locked up.
 Hunter and his crew reboard their ship after breaking free and continue on their way before they get caught again.

 Upon their arrival at Matanceros, Hunter, Black Eye, Lazue, Sanson, and the Moor all make their way behind the fortress.
 Encountering high cliffs, rough jungle foliage, and deadly animals, the crew comes to see that Cazalla has docked under the suspicion that Hunter is still on his way to the island.
 The privateers manage to make their way around the village and the soldiers occupying it long enough to set their traps.
 After a short duel between Hunter and Cazalla, the traps are sprung, and a cut to the throat kills Cazalla.
 The Cassandra appears, and the crew takes their captain, his shipmates, and the galleon out to sea.

 After a few days, the treasure inside the galleon, El Trinidad, is accounted for, but Hunter refuses to split the treasure between the two ships, not trusting Sanson.
 Soon afterward, Hunter discovers he is being pursued by the warship commanded by Bosquet, Cazalla's second-in-command.
 Hunter is chased to Monkey Bay, where he narrowly evades capture with the aid of Lazue's keen eyesight.
 The sun's glare on the ocean renders the warship unable to follow.
 Here, Hunter waits a few days, until the crew spy an impending hurricane.
 Now they divide the treasure between the two ships, in case one sinks in the storm and all is lost.
 Using Don Diego's genius, they arm their cannons and aim for a mere two defensive shots.
 Upon their departure, however, the warship has disappeared.